A Coaching Case Study on Emotional Awareness In Coaching

 - Metaphor: Metaphors are used to illustrate a point and paint a verbal picture for the client

 - Perspectives: This is simply the other point of view.
-Providing different angles to clients to see possibility and change
+Providing different angles to clients to see possibilities and change

 - Powerful Questions: Open-ended questions that can evoke Clarity, action, discovery, insight, and commitment.
 Creates new learning, clearer vision, and greater possibility